 The information below was adapted from OpenStax Biology 30.1

-Unlike most animals, who grow to a specific body size and shape and then stop growing (determinate growth), plants exhibit indeterminate growth where the plant will continue adding new organs (leaves, stems, roots) as long as it has access to the necessary resources.
+Animals exhibit determinant growth: they grow to a specific body size and shape and then stop growing , but plants exhibit indeterminate growth: they will continue adding new organs (leaves, stems, roots) as long as they have access to the necessary resources.
 Plants are able to continue growing indefinitely like this due to specialized tissues called meristems, which are regions of continuous cell division and growth.
-Meristematic tissue cells are either undifferentiated or incompletely differentiated, and they continue to produce cells that quickly differentiate, or specialize, and become permanent tissues (dermal, ground, and vascular).
+Meristematic tissue cells are essentially stem cells: they are undifferentiated, and they continue to produce cells that quickly differentiate, or specialize, and become permanent tissues (dermal, ground, and vascular).

 The video below provides a nice discussion of primary and secondary growth in plants (beginning at 2:20):